Physics-Informed Neural Networks for Nonlinear Output Regulation: VERTICAL LANDING OF A HELICOPTER

 \subsection{Helicopter Model}

 The helicopter is modeled as a rigid body, neglecting both fuselage and rotor flexibility as well as actuation dynamics.
 The forces and torques produced by the actuators are therefore treated directly as control inputs.
-This inputs are \(T_M, T_T, a,\) and \(b\) representing the main rotor thrust, the tail rotor thrust and the longitudinal and lateral tilt of the tip path plane of the main rotor with respect to the shaft, respectively.
-We adopt the subscript \(^b\) to indicate that the quantity is expressed with respect the body frame.
-Let \(f^b\) and \(\tau^b\) be the force and torque acting on the center of the mass of the rigid body, \(v^b\) the velocity vector of the body frame and \(\omega^b\) its angular velocity.
+These inputs are \(u_{T_M},u_{T_T}, u_a,\) and \(u_b\) representing the main rotor thrust, the tail rotor thrust and the longitudinal and lateral tilt of the tip path plane of the main rotor with respect to the shaft, respectively.
+The superscript \(^B\) and \(^I\) indicates that the quantity is expressed with respect to the body frame and the inertial frame respectively.
+Let \(\textbf{f}^B\ \) and \(\boldsymbol{\tau}^B\) be the force and torque acting on the center of the mass of the rigid body, \( \mathbf p^I = [p_x^I, p_y^I, p_z^I]^T\) and \( \mathbf v^I\) the position vector and the velocity vector of the body frame, and \(\boldsymbol\omega^B\) its angular velocity.
 The system dynamics follow the Newton-Euler equations

-where $ M $ is the mass, $ J $ is the inertia matrix, and $ R(q) $ is the rotation matrix associated with the roll, pitch, and yaw angles $ q = (\psi, \theta, \phi) $, which satisfy
+where $ m $ is the mass, $ \textbf{J} $ is the inertia matrix, and $ \textbf{R}(\mathbf q) $ is the rotation matrix associated with the roll, pitch, and yaw angles $ \mathbf q = [\psi, \theta, \phi]^T $, which satisfy

-with $D(q)$ defined as
+with $\textbf{D}(\mathbf q)$ defined as